-(xi) non-citizens granted deferred action status pursuant to Immigration and Naturalization Service Operations Instruction 103.1(a)(ii) prior to June 15, 1984 or 242.1(a)(22) issued June 15, 1984 and later; ask for a copy for ICE Form I-210 or a letter showing that departure has been deferred;
+(xi) non citizens granted deferred action status pursuant to Immigration and Naturalization Service Operations Instruction 103.1(a)(ii) prior to June 15, 1984 or 242.1(a)(22) issued June 15, 1984 and later; ask for a copy for ICE Form I 210 or a letter showing that departure has been deferred;

-(xii) non-citizens residing in the United States under orders of supervision pursuant to Section 242 of the Immigration and Nationality Act (8 U.S.C.
-1252(d)); ask for a copy of Form I-220 B;
+(xii) non citizens residing in the United States under orders of supervision pursuant to Section 242 of the Immigration and Nationality Act (8 U.S.C.
+1252(d)); ask for a copy of Form I 220 B; (xiii) non citizens who have entered and continuously resided in the United

-(xiii) non-citizens who have entered and continuously resided in the United States since before January 1, 1972, (or any date established by Section 249 of the Immigration and Nationality of the Immigration and Nationality Act (8 U.S.C.
+States since before January 1, 1972, (or any date established by Section 249 of the Immigration and Nationality Act,8 U.S.C.
+1259); ask for any proof establishing this entry and continuous residence;

+(xiv) non citizens granted suspension for deportation pursuant to Section 244 of the Immigration and Nationality Act (8 U.S.C.
 1254) and whose departure ICE does not contemplate enforcing; ask for an order from an immigration judge showing that deportation has been withheld;